 I was born into the wine trade, my Dad started an importing agency (ABS wine agencies*) in the early ‘80s – all my family holidays were to vineyards and wineries, meeting the people behind the vines, wines and stories that go into a bottle; I grew up idolising winemakers!

 I went to university to study Mechanical Engineering, but after graduating I realised that whilst building trains, planes and automobiles were fun, wine just somehow seemed to have a greater allure.

-How did you come to work with PTC?
+How did you come to work with Pull The Cork?

 Nine years later, James and I found ourselves back working in the same warehouse in Battersea, myself as a supplier and James as a wine merchant.

 Why represent the low-intervention, organic, sustainable wine market?

 I believe strongly in mindfulness, be that conscious consumption, or well-measured action.

 What’s your favourite grape?

 I used to duck out of this question, but it has to be Riesling – no other grape variety offers a variety of styles I currently enjoy drinking.
 This would be closely followed by Gamay.